Dhonowlgos

 Hghsbh’hendh – Circle of Faith

 Abbeys, differing in size and influence, formed a collective symphony, culminating in the establishment of regional Hghsbh’hendhes, or Circles of Faith.
-These Circles were presided over by a Whloerra, a Diushweg whose ascent, through democratic means, elevated them as the most equal among equals.
-Rooted in a spirit of collaborative governance, the Circles focused on harmonizing economic policies, nurturing the growth of the crucial Eokoesr labor force, and fostering seamless coordination between administrative units.
-In essence, the Circles aimed to cultivate a unified governance structure that transcended individual abbeys.
+These circles were presided over by a Whloerra, a Diushweg whose ascent, through democratic means, elevated them as the most equal among equals.
+Rooted in a spirit of collaborative governance, the circles focused on harmonizing economic policies, nurturing the growth of the crucial Eokoesr labor force, and fostering seamless coordination between administrative units.
+In essence, the circles aimed to cultivate a unified governance structure that transcended individual abbeys.

 Komh’hergh – Council of Circles

-The Council of Circles, a harmonious assembly of Whloerra monks representing their respective Circles, emerged as the legislative heart of the nation.
+The Council of Circles, a harmonious assembly of Whloerra monks representing their respective circles, emerged as the legislative heart of the nation.
 Beyond its legislative duties, the council bore the mantle of directing and coordinating national policies.
 However, its most sacred role was the interpretation and observance of the will and prophecy of the enigmatic Vlroicha.
 This solemn responsibility formed the cornerstone for the guidance of both the Council of Circles and the upper echelons of Wolgos governance.

 Dlricho